 However, micro conversions are useful to enable you to build funnels to identify where users drop out of a journey.
-This is often difficult to achieve if micro conversions are not set up as goals in Google Analytics or you have a complex funnel with multiple options at a single step in the journey.
+This is often difficult to achieve if micro conversions are not set up as goals in Google Analytics.
+Or if you have a complex funnel with multiple options at a single step in the journey.
 Read our post on how to automate a complex funnel visualisation in Data Studio to create funnels in such circumstances.

 2. Macro Conversions:

 These are user interactions which relate to the primary objective of your website or app.
 This might include a sign-up, a ecommerce purchase, a first-time deposit or a download being made.
-They should be aligned with your business model and directly impact what determines the success of your business.
-Your North Star metric should match your macro conversion to ensure all optimisation activity is focussed on improving the primary aim of your website.
+They should align with your business and determine the success of your business.
+Your North Star metric should match your macro conversion.
+Ensure all activity is focussed on improving your website.